Everblush/everblush/README.md

 <h4 align="center"><i>A Dark, vibrant and beatufiul colorscheme for your desktop</i></h4>

 # About
 Everblush is colorscheme like the others in the programmer / ricer's community.
 But with beautiful syntax highlighting and color's.
 Everblush was before termed as "UwU" but after the name it has become "Everblush".
-So, to the old users who might be finding uwU then this is UwU with some of the updates.
+So, to the old users who might be finding UwU then this is UwU with some of the updates.

 ## Ports
 # Editor's (most importantly xD)